Author: Cassandra, 22, Rebecca, 20, Hannah, 19, Caroline, 22, Seren, 23, Aglaia, 22, Jennah, 17 and Emily, 23

 During lockdown I’ve learnt that keeping a routine is essential for me to have a positive mindset and good mental health.
 Small actions, like going to bed at the same time every night, eating three meals a day and exercising daily not only keep me physically healthy, but help me look after my mental health as well.

-I’ve found that writing myself a to-do list every morning, with some realistic and manageable goals that I want to achieve that day can really help lower my levels of anxiety, as it means I have something to look back on at the end of the day and remind myself what I have done.
+I’ve found that writing myself a to-do list every morning, with some realistic and manageable goals that I want to achieve that day, can really help lower my levels of anxiety.
+It means I have something to look back on at the end of the day and remind myself what I have done.